 Participation requires purchasing a modestly priced packet of materials, including a survey sheet, a quick reference guide to the 18 species of hummingbirds that call Texas home (at least for part of the year) and lots of other hummer information, such as garden tips.

 One huge garden tip is that hummingbirds love Salvias, especially varieties of Salvia coccinea which are commonly known as Tropical Sage.
-In fact, hummingbirds enjoy so many kinds of sage that our online catalog contains a Hummingbird Salvia List.
+In fact, hummingbirds enjoy so many kinds of Salvia and companion plants that our online catalog contains a Hummingbird Plant List.
 Please feel free to contact us for further suggestions.
 Our blog also provides ongoing buzz about hummingbirds with topics ranging from attracting them to keeping the little critters healthy.